AdobeDocs/journey-optimizer-learn.en/help/challenges/loyalty-status-welcome-email-challenge.md

 ---
 title: Create a loyalty status welcome email - Challenge
-description: Understand the basics of building a journey in the journey canvas.
+description: Build a journey that automatically sends a welcome email to customers when they reach loyalty tier.
 kt: 8109
 feature: Journeys
 role: User